 You’ll need a second, more practical pair as you will be doing a lot of walking.
 The casinos are huge, and the strip is long, so if you want to see everything, bring low comfy walking shoes.
 Slip-on sneakers, which are modern and comfy, are one possibility.
 In the fall and spring, low booties are also fine.

-In the evening when it’s time for a fancy dinner and show, you’ll look gorgeous in dressy heels.
-Feel free to push yourself a little with shoes that are a little higher, more sparkly or sexier than you usually wear, just for fun.
+In the evening, when it’s time for a fancy dinner and show, you’ll look gorgeous in dressy heels.
+Feel free to push yourself a little with shoes that are a little higher, more sparkly, or sexier than you usually wear, just for fun.
 Vegas is the place to do it.
 Note: It’s a good idea to slip some lightweight, foldable flats in your bag if you plan to go club-hopping afterward.
-Don’t say I didn’t tell you!
+Please don’t say I didn’t tell you!

 Have you been to Las Vegas?
 What did you wear?
 Comment below and let me know.